 I’m in awe of those speaking, writing and coding in multiple languages, and equally intimidated with the thought of relearning what took me so many years, with a younger mind, to learn my first language, English.

 Having studied French & German at school, and Italian at night-classes while working in an Italian restaurant through school & college, only to feel little real confidence with any of them.

-I’ve tried many audio courses, feeling my proximity to France might make French easier — but it is a challenge to me, doing something I’m not sure I’ll ever be as good as I would like to be, and to make the journey worth the anxiety of being a beginner again.
+I’ve tried many audio courses, feeling my proximity to France might make French easier — but it is a challenge to me, doing something I’m not sure I’ll ever be as good as I would like to be, to make the journey worth being a beginner again.